dskinnion/Gov1347_Blog/posts/2_Blog_Post_Econ.md

 Here I've focused on national economic statistics.
 Due to the research by [Achen and Bartels](https://muse-jhu-edu.ezp-prod1.hul.harvard.edu/chapter/2341029), I've selected 2nd Quarter Growth in *GDP* (Gross Domestic Product -- the total value of goods and services in the time period) and *RDI* (Read Disposable Income).

 These assume that voting behavior with regards to the economy is:
-* *Indirect*: Voters look generally at the economy, rather than at specific, direct effects of economic policies.
+* *Indirect*: **Voters look generally at the economy**, rather than at specific, direct effects of economic policies.
 GDP and RDI are good variables for broad generalizations of the economy.
 This means that economy may be a proxy for other variables of importance.
-* *Partially Informed*: Voters do not understand everything about the economy and do not have a perfectly rational view of the past to inform their decisions.
+* *Partially Informed*: **Voters do not understand everything about the economy and do not have a perfectly rational view of the past to inform their decisions**.
 This is why Q2 of the election year is only referenced, as myopic retrospection indicates that more recent developments are more likely to influence decisions.
 [Healy and Lenz](https://www.jstor.org/stable/24363467) explain that this phenomenon is largely psychological, as most experiences are judged by their peak and their end.
 * *Sociotropic*: Voters vote with others in mind, not just their own economic conditions.
-Ideally, we could have data on an individual level, where we could see whether each voter lost income, lost their job, etc. However, because we have aggregate data, we must assume that voters are sociotropic on the national (or state and local) level, depending on the data at hand.
-Since this model uses national statistics, we'll assume voters are sociotropic on the national level.
+Ideally, we could have data on an individual level, where we could see whether each voter lost income, lost their job, etc. (In that case, we may assume voters are Individual). **However, because we use aggregate data on the national level for the model, we must assume that voters are sociotropic on the national level**.

 Note that if we were to change our model of voting behavior, we would select different variables, and thus our entire models would be different.